jose-techcode/SysAdmin-Tool/README.md

 # 1. Installation

-Sys tool .deb package.
+Sys tool .tar.gz package

-- To install, download the .deb file, navigate to the directory where the .deb file is located and run:
+- To install, download the .tar.gz, navigate to the directory where the .tar.gz file is located and run:

-`sudo dpkg -i sys_1.0.9.deb`
+`tar -xzvf SysAdmin-Tool_Linux_x86_64.tar.gz`

+- Move to /usr/local/bin/

+`sudo mv sys /usr/local/bin/`

 - Then, run: